smanne/video-templates/README.md

 # Video Templates Collection

-A collection of video templates for different use cases built with Remotion.
+A collection of video templates built with Remotion for different use cases.

 ## Available Templates

 ### E-commerce Template
-A template for creating product showcase videos with features like:
+A template for creating product showcase videos with:
 - Product title and price display
 - Rating and review count
 - Product description with typing animation